 FAQs About Your Rights in Maryland Rental Car Accidents

 There can be no question that the travel industry came to a screeching halt in 2020, so more Americans are eager to take trips for business and pleasure in 2021.
-Especially over the next few weeks of spring and getting into summer, an influx of tourists will be heading to Maryland to enjoy its beaches, parks, and other attractions.
-The Maryland Tourism Coalition reports that there are more than 41 million visitors to the state every year, spending nearly $19 billion on lodging, food, and rental cars.
+Especially over the next few weeks of spring and summer, an influx of tourists will be heading to Maryland to enjoy its beaches, parks, and other attractions.
+The Maryland Tourism Coalition reports more than 41 million visitors to the state annually, spending nearly $19 billion on lodging, food, and rental cars.

 You might not think too much about these numbers until you realize that more travelers will also mean more vehicles on the road, increasing the potential for serious car accidents.
 In the context of travel and tourism, there are concerns about two scenarios:

-- You rented a vehicle and wonder about your rights after being injured in a crash; or,
+• You rented a vehicle and wonder about your rights after being injured in a crash

-Within these two scenarios are countless legal issues that can be extremely complicated, including liability, insurance coverage, compensation for injured victims, and more.
+Within these two scenarios are countless legal issues that can be highly complicated, including liability, insurance coverage, compensation for injured victims, and more.
 To ensure you recover the monetary damages you deserve, it is wise to consult a car accident attorney if you were involved in any type of collision.
-However, it might be useful to review some answers to frequently asked questions about rental car accidents.
+However, reviewing some answers to frequently asked questions about rental car accidents might be helpful.

 How is fault determined in a Maryland rental car collision?

 Most car accidents occur because of driver carelessness, but the legal theory of liability is termed ‘negligence.’
 To recover compensation, you must show that the other motorist caused the crash by failing to use reasonable care when operating the vehicle.
-This is true whether you were driving the rental car or you were struck by someone in a rented vehicle.
+This is true whether you were driving the rental car or someone in a rented vehicle struck you.

 What steps should I take after being injured in a rental car collision?

-- Details regarding area businesses, in case they have surveillance cameras that captured video of the collision.
+• Details regarding area businesses, in case they have surveillance cameras that capture video of the collision.

 Does my personal auto insurance policy cover a vehicle I rent?